mkrueger/jamjam/README.md

 It's only the goal to read/understand the PCBoard format for convert it to something else.
 I don't bother/mind writing update routines for that.
 However the format is documented and feel free to add it :).

+## QWK

+Started to add some QWK support.
+ATM I'm not at the point where I need the export.
+But need importing large message bases for testing purposes.
+Reading QWK basese work.
+However the *.ndx files seem to be pretty useless.
+There is a +-1 error in current QKW implementations.

+However JamJam does the correct thing when reading (and will do when writing).
+The program that defines QWK is PCBOARD :).
+PCBoard doesn't count the first record in messages.dat so 0 means it's the 2nd record in the file.
+Which completely makes sense.

 ## Example

 ``` cargo run --example read_jam data/jam/ra ```